lf-/blog/content/posts/flakes-arent-real.md

 sinister part, and the reason I would strongly recommend inline modules with closures instead of `specialArgs`: they break flake composition.

+That being said, *either* using `specialArgs` *or* an inline module inside `flake.nix`, rather than an option above, is the only way to inject module imports.
+That is, if one uses some option like `imports = [ config.someOption ]`, it will cause an infinite recursion error.
+We would suggest putting the imports inside an inline module inside `flake.nix` for this case.

 To use `specialArgs`, an attribute set is passed into `nixpkgs.lib.nixosSystem`, which then land in the arguments of NixOS modules: